 Paul D. Buell and Eugene N. Anderson, A Soup for the Qan: Chinese Dietary Medicine of the Mongol Era as Seen in Hu Szu-Hui's Yin-Shan Cheng-Yao, Kegan Paul International, London and New York, 2000.
 A translation of a Chinese/Mongol medical book with extensive commentary, including recipes for both food and medicinals.

 Teresa Wang and E.N.
 Anderson, Ni Tsan and His 'Cloud Forest Hall Collection of Rules for Drinking and Eating', Petits Propos Culinaires #60‡,, 1998.
-See also Some remarks about the translation of Yun Lintang Yinshi Zhidu Ji published in PPC 60 by Francoise Sabban, which has corrections and alternative translations.
+See also “Some remarks about the translation of Yun Lintang Yinshi Zhidu Ji” published in PPC 60 by Francoise Sabban, which has corrections and alternative translations.

 Other